DEPARTMENT OF ENGLISH and MODERN LANGUAGES

 Cluster Reservations (classrooms with desktop computers)

 CANCELLATION OF YOUR CLASSES Classes should only be canceled due to illness, emergency, or with clear pedagogical reasons.
 Arrange for someone to cover a class whenever possible; communicate with students via Blackboard in appropriate situations.
-If you need to cancel class, post an announcement to Bb, email that announcement to students and notify Michele and Margaret but do not ask them to post an announcement outside of a room.
+If you need to cancel class, post an announcement to Bb, email that announcement to students and notify Michele, but do not ask to post an announcement outside of a room.
 Let students know your procedure.

 COMPUTER PROBLEMS - If your computer or software is not operating properly, ask others within the department as we may have run into the problem before.
-(If you are using one of the department laptops, contact Kevin.)
-You may, however, at any time, directly call the NDSU Help Desk, which is staffed, 8 am - 5 pm, M-F, 231-8685, or email them at firstname.lastname@example.org.
+(If you are using one of the department laptops, contact Michele.)
+You may, however, at any time, directly call the NDSU Help Desk, which is staffed, 8 am - 5 pm, M-F, 231-8685, or email them at email@example.com.
 If the problem cannot be fixed over the phone, you can arrange for the ITS rep to come to your office or bring it directly to the Help Desk located in the Quentin Burdick Building, room 150.

 COPY AND DUPLICATION NEEDS - If possible, print your syllabi, class handouts, etc. on the laser printer networked to your computer.
 This is the most economical method of duplication available.
-Our HP 4250 and the HP 4015 can automatically duplex (print on both sides of the paper).
-You may also email your syllabi as an attachment to Margaret or Michele, and they will print the quantity needed based on your instructions.
+Our printers can automatically duplex (print on both sides of the paper).
+You may also email your syllabi as an attachment to Michele, and they will print the quantity needed based on your instructions.
 If you have a printing need that cannot be done on our department printers, discuss it with Michele.
 There are services available from NDSU Document Publishing Center on campus such as printing on 11 x 17, binding, etc.

-The copier in Morrill 221J can be used to scan documents as a pdf to your email account for posting to Bb or to print out on our network printers.
-You may submit requests to Michele or Margaret to scan projects for you.
-We highly recommend using the 4250 or the 4015 printers for the duplexing capabilities.
+The copier in Minard 318A can be used to scan documents as a pdf to your email account for posting to Bb or to print out on our network printers.
+You may submit requests to have Staff scan projects for you.
+We highly recommend using the printers for the duplexing capabilities.
 Please check with Michele for copier access codes.